salmanhiro/salmanhiro.github.io/content/authors/admin/_index.md

     date_start: 2016-08-01
     date_end: 2020-10-24
     summary: |
-       Thesis on the implementation of convolutional neural network (CNN) for SDSS Apogee to determine stellar effective temperature, surface gravity, and metalicity.
+       Completed a thesis on using convolutional neural networks (CNNs) to estimate stellar effective temperature, surface gravity, and metallicity from SDSS APOGEE spectra.
+Graduated with high distinction, won 3rd prize in a national robotics competition, and received the department’s Best Academic Improvement award in the second year.
 Supervised by Professor Mochamad Ikbal Arifyanto.
-Graduated with high distinction, third prize in national robotics competition, and awarded best academic improvement in second year.

 work:
   - position: Research Intern